particle-iot/docs/src/content/getting-started/cloud/cloud-api.md

 ### Service agreements

 If you want to know information about your usage or billing period information, you can use the [service_agreements](/reference/cloud-apis/api/#service-agreements-and-usage) API.
-There are two versions, one for your developer sandbox, and another for growth or enterprise organizations.
+There are two versions, one for your developer sandbox, and another for basic or enterprise organizations.
 Only organization administrators can see the service agreement information for an organization.

 The API just returns a big block of JSON which can easily be parsed to find the information you want.